 What rights do patients and their families have if they suspect nursing home neglect?

-Every patient in a nursing home has the right to be free of abuse and neglect and to be provided with quality care.
+Every senior citizen in a nursing home has the right to be free of abuse and neglect and to be provided with safe, consistent care.

-If you suspect your loved one has become the victim of nursing home abuse or neglect as defined by the policies provided to you prior to admission to the facility, it is imperative that you act quickly to ensure their health and safety.
-In some instances, it is important to see to it that their health is restored after prolonged neglect, as failure to seek immediate medical attention once the neglect is noted can have fatal consequences.
-After you’ve ensured the health of safety of your family member, it’s equally important to contact a well-qualified attorney to advise you of the next steps.
+If a family suspects their loved one has become the victim of nursing home abuse or neglect as defined by the policies provided to them prior to their relative’s admission, it is of utmost importance that a trusted family member and their legal representation act quickly to ensure their restored health and safety.
+This may mean transferring the elderly person to a safer, more trustworthy facility as quickly as possible.
+In some instances, it is important to see to it that their health is restored in a hospital setting after prolonged neglect or abuse.
+Failure to seek immediate medical care for the elderly once any form of neglect is noted can have fatal consequences.

-While there are rare instances where a family could’ve prevented the neglect from occurring, in most cases the healthcare provider has gone to great lengths not to be caught and has made every attempt to cover up the neglect in any way they can.
-The consequences of nursing home neglect can range from suspension of nursing license to possible jailtime if caught in the act of abusing a patient.
+While there are rare instances where a family could’ve prevented the neglect from occurring (though this is rare and does not normally occur), in most cases the healthcare provider themselves as well as the nursing facility have all gone to great lengths to cover their tracks.
+To avoid legal consequences, they most likely made every attempt to cover up the abuse or neglect in any way they could.

 Personal Injury lawyers with experience in elder abuse see these horrors and attempts to cover them up unsuccessfully every day, and will not be deterred from the case because of it.
 Senior lawyers know the hard work and dedication that must go into every elder abuse claim that comes across their desk.
 From Discovery to Damages, recovering compensation on behalf of those who have been harmed in Florida’s nursing homes should be done with the care and compassion only Board Certified lawyers can provide.